hadiidbouk/ChartProgressBar-iOS/README.md

 4. `isBarsEmpty()` : Check if bars values are empty.

+5. `chart.disableBar(at: Int)` : Disable a bar progmatically.

+6. `chart.enableBar(at: Int)` : Enable a bar progmatically.

+7. `clickBar(index: Int)` : Click a bar progmatically.

 ## Credits

-this library use [AlNistor](https://github.com/AlNistor/vertical-progress-bar-swift) sample to draw a single bar and [SwiftSVG](https://github.com/mchoe/SwiftSVG) to show and edit the svg pin.
+this library use [AlNistor](https://github.com/AlNistor/vertical-progress-bar-swift) sample to draw a single bar.

 Thanks for [Simplexity](http://simplexity.io) that gave me time for doing this library.